 - Amazon eero Mesh (AP extender connected to core AP over wireless back-haul)

-- eero 6 Extender 2 (1st Floor - guest room)
+- Eero 6 Extender 2 (1st Floor - guestroom)

 Network Devices